3months/Yamook/README.markdown

 ## How it works ##

-Yamooks got three routes - one to recieve the JSON from Github upon a push, and two to handle authentication with Yammer as a particular user.
+Yamook's got three routes - one to recieve the JSON from Github upon a push, and two to handle authentication with Yammer as a particular user.
 Yamook uses [Liquid](https://github.com/Shopify/liquid) to generate a message (See 'Usage' below), and then posts that generated message on Yammer as the authenticated user.

 ## Usage ##